 Slight Wave With Razored Ends

-Cara Delevingne one of our go-to sources of hair inspo because she never disappoints.
-And while many of her best hair moments could be described as bold and daring, this cut is simple and understated, yet just as well makes a statement.
-Blunt-razored ends flatter by making strands look thick and dense, which is something those with fine-hair can usually only dream of.
+Cara Delevingne is one of our go-to sources of hair inspo because she never disappoints.
+And while many of her best hair moments could be described as bold and daring, this cut is simple but still makes a statement.
+Blunt-razored ends flatter by making strands look thick and dense, which is something those with fine hair often seek.
 The alternating back-and-forth wave lends dimension and movement.

 Light, Tousled Layers

 Emmanuelle Chriqui's shoulder-length haircut looks stylish without trying too hard.
 "A medium-length cut can help give fine hair the illusion of length and dimension while reducing styling time and providing longer-lasting volume," says Bolton.
 "The trick to keeping medium-length fine hair looking its best is to keep the style simplistic and supported by the right lightweight products."

 We suggest setting this style with R+Co Vicious Strong Hold Flexible Hairspray ($32) after curling hair outward for a more tousled look.

 Margot Robbie's blunt lob goes from polished to rock 'n' roll depending on the red carpet she's walking.
 Even still, it never looks thin or scraggly, and we're thinking that has to do with her blunt cut, which makes ends appear thicker.
 Scissored ends showcase texture and the versatility of this style, which can be worn modern and edgy.

 Recreating this look is simple.
 All it takes is working a little volumizing product through damp hair, according to Bolton.
 After air-drying, apply a texture spray on dry hair, scrunching throughout, and finish with a spritz of hair spray.